jrjthompson/R-package-kdml/cran-comments.md

   dkps      24.92   2.15   27.64
   mscv.dkss 21.05   2.67   23.77

-These times are > 5 sec, and thus we kept the \donttest in the manual file.s
+These times are > 5 sec, and thus we kept the \donttest{} in the manual file.

 ## Test environments